lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 # Run The  Example 🌑

 ## **The Scenario** 🎥
-Run the example of an object with the initial condition that supose to land on an ending point.
+Run the example of an object with the initial condition that suppose to land on an ending point.
 The parameters are: